-Learn the health benefits, the dangers, and how to make the good stuff.
+Time to learn the many health benefits of chocolate, the downside, and how to make the healthy stuff.

 - Increased vascular reactivity